vpodlesnyi/WaveGenerator/README.md

 # WaveGenerator
-The PCB of an bipolar waveform generator for EMAT sensor.
+The PCB of an bipolar waveform generator for an EMAT sensor.

 Technical specifications:
 - power supply up to 150V;